tryretool/retool_external_template/README.md

 ## 🚀 Getting Started

+### Auth0 setup
+1. Create a new Auth0 Single Page Application using [Auth0's React guide](https://auth0.com/docs/quickstart/spa/react).
+2. This example expects users to have a `user_metadata` attribute called `group` containing the string of a single group such as `"gold"`.
+This is important to set up consistently with the values you provide in the following steps for `frontend/config.js` and `backend/retoolIdMaps.js`.

+### Repo setup
 1. Clone repo
 2. Setup the Frontend
     - Run `cp frontend/config-example.js frontend/config.js`
     - Update `frontend/config.js` with your Auth0 credentials (Domain and ClientID).
 See [this guide](https://auth0.com/docs/quickstart/spa/react#configure-auth0).
+Update the sideBarList array (additional instructions can be found in the comments).
 3. Setup the Backend
     - Run `cp backend/.env.example backend/.env`
     - Update `backend/.env` file to configure your RETOOL_API_KEY and RETOOL_URL.
+    - Update `backend/retoolIdMaps.js` with values according to the comments.
+No `0`'s should remain.
 4. Run `yarn install`
 5. Run `./start`
 6. Open `http:\\localhost:3001` in browser